Extending the weak cosmic censorship conjecture to the charged Buchdahl star by employing the gedanken experiments: Acknowledgments

 \section{Acknowledgments}

-S.S. wishes to acknowledge the support from Research F-FA-2021-432 of the Uzbekistan Ministry for Innovative Development.
+This work is supported by the National Natural Science Foundation of China under Grants No. 11675143 and No. 11975203, the National Key Research and Development Program of China under Grant No. 2020YFC2201503.
 N.D. wishes to acknowledge the support of CAS President's International Fellowship Initiative Grant No. 2020VMA0014.